GANeXt: A Fully ConvNeXt-Enhanced Generative Adversarial Network for MRI- and CBCT-to-CT Synthesis: Discussion

 \begin{credits}

 We thank the SynthRAD2025 challenge organizers for providing the dataset.
-The research has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (ERC Grant No. 810316).
 The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center of the University of Erlangen-Nuremberg.
 The hardware is funded by the German Research Foundation.

 \end{credits}